AdobeDocs/campaign-standard.fr-FR/help/sending/using/control-group.md

 >[!IMPORTANT]
 >
->Pour accéder aux logs de diffusion, vous devez disposer d’un [Rôle d’administrateur](../../administration/using/users-management.md#functional-administrators) et de faire partie de la **[!UICONTROL Tous]** [entité organisationnelle](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->
+>Pour accéder aux logs de diffusion, vous devez disposer d’un [Rôle d’administrateur](../../administration/using/users-management.md#functional-administrators) et faire partie de l’[entité organisationnelle](../../administration/using/organizational-units.md) **[!UICONTROL Tous]**. <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->

 ### Vérification des logs de diffusion {#checking-logs}